matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 It is still theoretically possible for a homeserver admin to create many users with different user IDs or display names, all spelling out an abusive message, and then having each of them knock in order.

+Clients should also do their best to prevent impersonation attacks.
+Similar to joins, users can set any displayname or avatar URL they'd like when knocking on a room.
+Clients SHOULD display further information to help identify the user, such as User ID, encryption verification status, rooms you share with the user, etc. Care should be taken to balance the importance of preventing attacks while avoiding overloading the user with too much information or raising false positives.

 Another abuse vector is allowed by the ability for users to rescind knocks.
 This is to help users in case they knocked on a room accidentally, or simply